 What makes this Baked Chocolate Steel Cut Oatmeal super healthy?

-Well, you already know how great steel cut oats are for you now.
-But, let’s take a look at all the other nutrition packed into my Baked Steel Cut Oatmeal:
+Well, you already know how great steel cut oats are for you.
+But now, let’s take a look at all the other nutrition packed into my Baked Steel Cut Oatmeal:

 Flaxseed: Read “Why eat flaxseed?“.